containers/podman/docs/source/markdown/podman-secret-create.1.md

 Secrets are not committed to an image with `podman commit`, and does not get committed in the archive created by a `podman export` command.

+Secrets can also be used to store passwords for `podman login` to authenticate against container registries.

 ## OPTIONS

 #### **--driver**, **-d**=*driver*